Bearer/bearer/packages/js/README.md

 **bearer.i18n.load**

-Let you load custom translation for a given (or a set of) integration
+Lets you load custom translation for integrations

 ```js
 // with a simple dictionnary